AwatefMenewer/100-days-of-code/README.md

 **Thoughts**: I spend most day tried to build project in tailwind css, it not easy but i did it

 **Link to work:**[Recipes](https://quizzical-lovelace-56ffc7.netlify.app/)

+### Day 65:  Nov  16, 2021

+**Today's Progress**:  Continue challenge in the code war, Continue to learn big O

+**Thoughts**: today my focus how to master big O and prepare for  tech interview